Updated January 2019

-Over 70% of our research data comes from actual owner experiences collected from nearly 1,000 online message boards or forums.
+About 50% of our research data comes from actual owner experiences collected from over 900 online message boards or forums.

 The boards / forums are usually focused on a specific subject, such as gardening, politics, mountain climbing, astrophysics or just about any other subject you can think of.

 But occasionally an off-topic discussion takes place, such as one about mattresses.
 It is from such discussions that we collect our data.

 The boards / forums generally work by someone posting a question and then others reply with answers.
 In this case, someone typically asks others what mattress they have and whether they recommend it, and then the others respond.

 Message boards / forums are generally the best source for getting quality and unbiased mattress reviews from actual owners.
 An advantage of the boards / forums is that many people who post about their mattress have owned it for a significant amount of time and can comment on the critical issue of mattress durability and lifespan.